 Motion is an important element of UX that can sometime be ignored or forgotten.
 Designers can find it difficult explaining to clients the work process and transitions of their designs using a flat wireframe, especially when the project is complex.
 Animations and videos can display in seconds a process that might take minutes to explain, leaving a client delighted and reassured instead of confused.
 This method also creates the opportunity to identify any problems or alternative solutions to the UX journey at a much earlier stage, as clients will have a much clearer understanding of what to expect from the finished project.

 Just like with UX Planning, animated UI prototypes display visually what design and micro-interactions to expect from upcoming projects.
 Clients get to see the look and feel of what the finished product will look like, which will speed up the project timeline.
-And in a similar manner to UX planning, UI prototyping gives the opportunity to identify any potential problems from an early stage.
+In a similar manner to UX planning, UI prototyping gives the opportunity to identify any potential problems from an early stage.
 Reassuring clients about the thought process that went into the design and micro-interactions helps them understand how you approached the project as a designer, and why you made the decisions you did.
 Seeing how the elements move and interact creates the illusion of reality.
 By using animated visuals in this way, clients can get excited about the work in progress and start thinking outside the box about any ways to further improve.

 Having a variety of videos featured in websites is quite common these days, whether as looped headers or set in individual pages to help explain information e.g. How we work.
 Videos can be invaluable when trying to explain complicated processes, as they not only explain huge amounts of information in a much lesser time, but as users we are drawn to them more than reading text.